 According to one story, the dish was first served in 1932 at Topkapi, Istanbul, for sultan Murat IV.
 The sultan was very peaky about food and difficult to please.
 He was always pushing his kitchen staff to create new recipes.
 When he tried this dish, he was so pleased that the chefs named the dish after his satisfaction.

 Another story says that the dish was first served in 1869 at Beylerbeyi Palace, for Empress Eugenie of France, wife of Napoleon III, during one of her visits.
 She liked Hunkar so much that asked the recipe from the sultan's (Abdulaziz) chefs, but they were unwilling to do so.

-Meat: Use the lower cut of the beef chunk.
-The dish is also made with lamb leg.
+Meat: Use the lower cut of the beef chunk or make the dish with lamb leg.
 Dice the meat into 3 cm (1.18 inches) pieces.

 Eggplants: Use small or medium eggplants.
 Roast, grill or bake them until their flesh is soft.
 It is preferable to use a type of eggplant with fewer seeds.

 Cheese: A mature hard cheese is the best for this recipe.
 I use kasseri or kefalotyri.

 Milk: Any type of milk that you have in your fridge is acceptable.
 Sheep or goat milk gives a unique flavor and cow milk makes the dish lighter.

 Flour: I use gluten-free all-purpose flour to make this recipe.
 If you consume gluten, use all-purpose flour in the same amount.
 You will probably need less milk.